jangsa/share/SecretNFTs/LazySealing/asset_backed_secretnfts.md

 ## Secret NFTs keep privacy belonging to assets in real world
 I expect Secret NFTs can cover wider assets if "sealing status" can be embedded in Secret NFTs' contract as well as ownership.

-Assets are existing in real world.
-If "sealing status" is public:
+Assets actually exists in real world.
+That means, if "sealing status" is public:
 1. Financial condition of people or companies are always public (traceable)
 1. The asset or belongings can be exposed to fear of theft / intrusion.
 Hence privacy matters.